kingjinho/DesignPattern/README.md

 }
 ```

-Suppose `the code above` represents button in machine that manufactures
-smartphones based on types that they want, and `was your initial version`

 What do you think about this
 code? `Nothing wrong! because the way we create object is done by using object's constructor.`

+## Twist 1 - Change
+So far so good! because client haven't filed any maintenance issues, and your part has been working seamlessly.

+However, a year after finishing your project,
-A year later, the machine starts adding more types of smartphones, and you as a software developer needs to reflect
+the machine starts adding more types of smartphones, client wants to add more functionality of their program.

-changes.
+You as a software developer needs to reflect changes.

-After changes, your code will look something like this:
+After changes, your code looks something like this:

 ```kotlin
 class FactoryAtTexasAustin {